 This classic easy meal is certainly a stovetop kind of slow-cooked stew.

-You can use a pressure cooker, slow cooker, instant pot and even add this meal to a dutch oven to cook it in other than the stovetop.
+You can use a pressure cooker, slow cooker, or instant pot pressure cooker mode, and even add this meal to a dutch oven to cook it in other than the stovetop.

 Remember when using a slow cooker or pressure cooker to add the correct liquids per instructions in your manual.